westnordost/country-boundaries-rust/README.md

         )
     );

-    // get which country ids can be found within a bounding box around the Vaalserberg³ assert_eq!(
+    // get which country ids can be found within the cell(s) that contain a bounding box around the Vaalserberg³ assert_eq!(
         HashSet::from(["NL", "LU", "DE", "BE", "BE-VLG", "BE-WAL"]),
         boundaries.intersecting_ids(BoundingBox::new(50.6, 5.9, 50.8, 6.1)?)